akoken/SimpleMVVM.Messenger/README.md

 MVVM Messenger
 ====================
-MVVM Messenger is service that provides communication and data transfer between viewmodels.
+MVVM Messenger is a service that provides communication and data transfer between viewmodels.